-The Joint Coast Walking Boss/Foreman Committee shall meet quarterly to review and discuss efficiencies in operations in order to make changes as may be jointly agreed to improve operational efficiencies.
-In addition, at the request of either party the Joint Coast Walking Boss/Foreman Committee shall review and investigate grievances arising at the local level and or appeals of local arbitration decisions.
+The Joint Walking Bosses and Foremen's Coast Labor Relations Committee shall meet quarterly to review and discuss efficiencies in operations in order to make changes as may be jointly agreed to improve operational efficiencies.
+In addition, at the request of either party the Joint Walking Bosses and Foremen's Coast Labor Relations Committee shall review and investigate grievances arising at the local level and or appeals of local arbitration decisions.

-Any decision of a Joint Port Labor Relations Committee or of an Area Arbitrator claimed by either party to conflict with the PCWB&FA shall immediately be referred at the request of such party to the Joint Coast Walking Boss/Foreman Committee.
-In such a case, at the request of either party, the Joint Coast Walking Boss/Foreman Committee shall meet within 10 days to address the matter.
-If the Joint Coast Walking Boss/Foreman Committee cannot agree, the Coast Arbitrator, shall have the power and duty to set aside any such decision found to conflict with the PCWB&FA and to finally and conclusively determine resolution of the dispute.
+Any decision of a Joint Port Labor Relations Committee or of an Area Arbitrator claimed by either party to conflict with the PCWB&FA shall immediately be referred at the request of such party to the Joint Walking Bosses and Foremen's Coast Labor Relations Committee.
+In such a case, at the request of either party, the Joint Walking Bosses and Foremen's Coast Labor Relations Committee shall meet within 10 days to address the matter.
+If the Joint Walking Bosses and Foremen's Coast Labor Relations Committee cannot agree, the Coast Arbitrator, shall have the power and duty to set aside any such decision found to conflict with the PCWB&FA and to finally and conclusively determine resolution of the dispute.
 It shall be the duty of the moving party in any case brought before the Coast Arbitrator under the provisions of Section 17.25 to make a prima facie showing that the decision in question conflicts with the PCWB&FA, and the Coast Arbitrator shall pass upon any objection to the sufficiency of such showing before ruling on the merits.

-Sincerely. /s/ Daniel G. Miranda Daniel G. Miranda, Chairman Walking Boss/Foremen Negotiating Committee
+Sincerely, /s/ Daniel G. Miranda Daniel G. Miranda, Chairman Walking Boss/Foremen Negotiating Committee

-Understanding Confirmed: /s/ Steve Hennessev Steve Hennessev Senior Vice President and COO
+Understanding Confirmed: /s/ Steve Hennessey Steve Hennessey Senior Vice President and COO